SuCraft/Suki/README.md

 - Per-world configuration: defaults in `config/paper-world-defaults.yml` and specific overrides for a world in `<world>/paper-world.yml`

 ## License
 Patches are licensed under GPL-3.0.
-All other non-binary files are licensed under MIT.
-No license is given for binary files; all copyright rights reserved.
+No license is given for the Suki image; all copyright rights reserved.
+All other files are licensed under MIT.

 Made with <span style="color: #e25555;">&#9829;</span> on Earth.